MicrosoftDocs/well-architected/well-architected/oracle-iaas/security.md

 Next to this it's also recommended to secure these accesses through a Web application Firewall.
 In case everyone logs in from the corporate network, this is only based on your security requirements and optional.

 In case a user accesses the application from the internet, consider an Application Gateway.
 Azure Application Gateway provides two built-in functionalities.
 At first it operates as a Web Application Firewall, but also has a built-in Layer7 Load Balancer.
 It is only supported for access at Port 443 (http/s).
 For more information, see [Azure Application Gateway](/azure/application-gateway/overview)

+Another option to secure your network is the [Azure Firewall](/azure/firewall/overview).
+This component defends the web services against common exploits and vulnerabilities.
+It keeps the Oracle Application highly available and helps you meet compliance requirements.

 Another possibility to configure a mature security posture are Application Security Groups (ASG).
 An ASG is an easier possibility to establish network security of the dedicated workload.
 For more information, see [Azure application security groups.](/azure/virtual-network/application-security-groups)